-Entity Name Produc ct/Service Name Name of Person Completing this Review Date facilitate career development in the core, component, and integrat multiple states.
-National System (education, occupations, industric provide career planning and mana support services such as training, evaluate their products and services. heir application.
-ACRP standards fation standards.
-Meeting National Systems that inces, financial aid, and job search), eragement processes, serve multiple instruction manuals, and technical ces, have feedback processes that en with career development theory in their design and for national career information delivery systems exceed system Standards signifies that a system qualifies to serve clude information from all five ACRP content domains nable systematic searching, sorting, and assessment, audiences, are accessible to diverse end users, and offer and product support.
-National systems should regularly nable end users and key constituencies to exert influenced measures of organizational accountability.
-Rating System: Using the following standard. ing definitions, review the component ents checked above for compliance with the ACRP M Meets standard (defined as letter and spirit). most knowledgeable reviewers wo uld concur that the standard is substantially met in both ined as in process of revision to me work is planned to revise to meet th eet standard either work has already commenced in the standard but has not yet begun).
-D Does not meet or subscribe to standard.
+National systems provide integrated components that are consistent with career development theory in their design and facilitate career development in their application.
+ACRP standards for national career information delivery systems exceed the core, component, and integration standards.
+Meeting National System Standards signifies that a system qualifies to serve multiple states.
+National System Standards apply to systems that include information from all five ACRP content domains (education, occupations, industries, financial aid, and job search), enable systematic searching, sorting, and assessment, provide career planning and management processes, serve multiple audiences, are accessible to diverse end users, and offer support services such as training, instruction manuals, and technical and product support.
+National systems should regularly evaluate their products and services, have feedback processes that enable end users and key constituencies to exert influence on product development and improvement, and disclose documented measures of organizational accountability.

+Rating System: Using the following definitions, review the components checked above for compliance with the ACRP standard.

+M Meets standard (defined as most knowledgeable reviewers would concur that the standard is substantially met in both letter and spirit).

+S Subscribes to standard (defined as in process of revision to meet standard -- either work has already commenced in revising to meet the standard or work is planned to revise to meet the standard but has not yet begun).

 NA Does not apply.
-For any it the item by number. em that does not apply, please incl ude a brief explanation on a separate sheet and refer to 26.
-National System Standards for Accessibility The national system should be backgrounds. e demonstrably effective with and a accessible to people of varying abilities, experience, and 26.1 Standard Equipment The system uses equipme wide variety of users. ent and technology that is reliable, widely available, cost effective, and appropriate for a 26.2 Interface Design The system is sufficiently decisions, and create career and and motivate a variety of users to explore options, make The system is easy for pe cople to use independently.
-The system has interface (s) that facilitate use by people with n a wide range of abilities.
-26.3 Use by Persons with Disab pilities The system enables use b by persons with disabilities through accommodations that make all components accessible.
-The system provides alter rnative interfaces and delivery mod les to enable access to the largest degree practicable.
+For any item that does not apply, please include a brief explanation on a separate sheet and refer to the item by number.

+26. National System Standards for Accessibility

+The national system should be demonstrably effective with and accessible to people of varying abilities, experience, and backgrounds.

+26.1 Standard Equipment

+\\\\\ The system uses equipment and technology that is reliable, widely available, cost effective, and appropriate for a wide variety of users.

+26.2 Interface Design

+\\\\\ The system is sufficiently intuitive and attractive to enable and motivate a variety of users to explore options, make decisions, and create career and educational plans.

+\\\\\ The system is easy for people to use independently.

+\\\\\ The system has interface(s) that facilitate use by people with a wide range of abilities.

+26.3 Use by Persons with Disabilities

+\\\\\ The system enables use by persons with disabilities through accommodations that make all components accessible.

+\\\\\ The system provides alternative interfaces and delivery modes to enable access to the largest degree practicable.